tanya-ivanova/Softuni-Library/README.md

 All books for admin page displays all books added in the App in a table format.
 Each table row contains information for one book - title, author, year, book id, owner email, and actions (edit, delete, info).

+The displayed books in the table are sorted by default in the order they were added in the App - the newest added book appear first, etc.

 The displayed books in the table are paginated.
 First you see 6 records (or fewer than 6 if the total number of books in the App is less than 6).
 When you click on the button More records you see 6 more records (or less than 6 if this is what is left to be shown).
 When there are no more records to be displayed the button More records disappears.
 Above the table you see how many records are currently displayed and the total number of records.

-The displayed books in the table can be sorted alphabetically by title or author in descending or ascending order.
+The displayed books in the table can be sorted alphabetically by title or author in descending or ascending order by clicking on the arrows next to Title and Author.

 Via the action icons (edit, delete, info) the admin can Edit a book, can Delete a book, and can view the Details page (from where he/she can also Edit/Delete the book).